|Nutritional Guidelines (per serving)|

 This prime rib recipe is somewhat of a departure from the standard prime rib technique, in which the meat is roasted at a high temperature initially, and then finished at a lower temperature.

 Instead, with this method, we slowly roast it in a 200 F oven until it's medium rare, briefly let it rest, and THEN brown it at the very high temperature right before serving it.
 Besides producing a perfectly pink and juicy prime rib, this method has the added advantage of letting you serve the roast straight out of the oven, versus having to let it rest for half an hour or more in the standard method.

 This technique will work for either a bone-in or boneless prime rib of beef of between 4 and 10 pounds.
 For a bone-in prime rib, figure two servings per rib, while a boneless roast will yield two servings per pound.

-- By which time, your oven will have fully reached 500 F. Now, put the meat back in the oven and let it roast on super-high for 6 to 10 minutes or until you have a lovely brown crust on the outside.
-Then take it out, carve and serve right away.
+By which time, your oven will have fully reached 500 F. Now, put the meat back in the oven and let it roast on super-high for 6 to 10 minutes or until you have a lovely brown crust on the outside.
+Then take it out, carve right away.

 Note: For medium-rare prime rib, we want to take the roast out of the oven at 128 F, and it will continue cooking until it reaches 130 F. If you prefer a medium prime rib, take it out at 135 F with a target temperature of around 140 F. Either way, you'll still want to rest the meat until it comes back down to 120 F before you put it back in the oven to do the browning.